FTC Implements New Rule to Combat Fake Reviews and Deceptive Testimonials in Marketplace

 Need Help?

-For those curious about how this and other global regulations could impact their company, reaching out to BABL AI is recommended.
+If you’re curious how this or other global regulations might affect your organization, contact BABL AI.
 One of their audit experts will gladly provide assistance.

 Subscribe to our Newsletter